aiddata/geo-datasets/kubernetes/dev.md

    kubectl describe deployment prefect-agent
    ```

-4. In the description from step 3, read the bottom few lines.
+4. In the command output from the last step, read the bottom few lines.
    You should see info about a replica set that Kubernetes has created for this deployment.
-   A replica set can hold many identical pods so that there is always one available, even if one dies.
+   A replica set can hold many identical pods, so that there is always more than one available at any given time.
-   However, in our situation the replica set only has one replica (pod) in it.
+   However, in our situation the replica set only has one "replica" (pod) in it.
-   You can see the list of pods in the replica set by describing it:
+   You can see the list of pods in the replica set by describing the replica set:
    ```shell
    # adjust the name of the replica set to match yours
    kubectl describe replicaset prefect-agent-58f85d6c6